-At Alverton, Maths is recognised and valued as an important component of a balanced curriculum and is interwoven across the curriculum using our REAL Project approach.
+At Alverton, Maths is recognised and valued as an important component of a balanced curriculum.
 We believe that all pupils are capable of achieving high standards in maths.

 Why teach Maths?

 ▪ It is enjoyable

 ▪ It is used to analyse and communicate information